 Or, you could mine; you’ll need some initial money to lease mining equipment, and to hire some people to work the mine.
 Then, bam: profit.
 You’re making money.
 You tear a giant hole in the ground and eke every last bit of metal out as quickly as possible; there’s nothing to preserve, there’s no soil to keep in condition.
 You’ll make a big score, then the land will be spent, and you move on, leaving an unusable crater.

 Now, you’ve probably figured out I’m not actually talking about mining or farming: this is a metaphor for running a software company.
 You can either see founding a company as something you’re doing because you want to produce good software, or you can see it as something you do so you can sell your stock and make a killing and move on.

 Atomic Object is a farm.
 There’s no exit strategy.
 In fact, AO’s long-range business plans are rooted in spreading ownership among its employees as part of husbanding its soil.
 Carl Erickson, Atomic Object’s president and co-founder, would say this is all part of being Great Not Big.
 Most recently, recognizing that the growing conditions were right, we began cultivating a part of our land with a different crop, Atomic Embedded.
-Beyond only AO, the majority of AO’s clients tend to be more farm than mine.
+Beyond only Atomic Object, the majority of our clients tend to be more farm than mine.
 There’s something good and inherently rewarding in organically growing software products and businesses themselves.